pavlo91/Cyber-Safe-Api/README.md

 Twitter does not support webhooks for when the user creates a tweet, so instead we are using a cron job everyday.

+Also there is a bug in the Twitter mobile app that does not allow redirecting to the callback url.
+Because of this, logging in from a mobile browser with Twitter mobile app installed will not work correctly (https://twittercommunity.com/t/web-oauth-2-0-is-broken-on-android-if-twitter-app-is-installed/169698).

 ### 2. Facebook

 For authenticating the user we save the access token.
 We will check in a cron job and refresh the almost expiring tokens.